Table of Contents

 For example, SAIL outputs BPP24-BGR images from full-color BMP files without transparency.

-What pixel formats can SAIL save?
+What pixel formats can SAIL write?

 The list of pixel formats that can be written by SAIL is codec-specific and is publicly available in every